 So you’re thinking about selling your photographs?
 Has your hobby reached a level where people want to buy photography prints from you?
 There is definitely a market for photography art prints, and you can be a part of it with a few simple tips.
-Whether you specialize in street photography, landscape photography, fine art photography, avant-garde art or any other type, you can put your camera to work and learn how to sell photography prints online.
+Whether you specialize in street photography, landscape photography, fine art photography, or any other type, you can put your camera to work and learn how to sell photography prints online.

 How to Sell and Market Photography Art Prints

 - Find a Printing Source

 - Sell Your Photographs on a Marketplace Platform OR

 - Sell Photographs on Your Personal Website or Blog

 - Use Social Media to Promote Your Work

 - Sell at Local Art Stores

 - Sell at Art Fairs